eficode-academy/gradle-katas/task-types/built-in-task/README.md

 ## Using built-in Types

-By referring to a task type in the task definition, you inherit properties and actions of that type.
+By referring to a task type in the task definition, you inherit properties and action objects of that type.

 ### Zip